kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 To monitor electrical conductance changes of plant tissue, such as a leaf, in vivo.
 Wemos XI/TTGO XI for cheapest 12- bit resolution in Linux with good bootloader and hardware serial.
 Mac and Windows are assumed to work as well as Linux.
 Avoiding STM32F103C8T6 due to bootloader issues in Linux with common USB-serial adapters, avoiding ATTINY85 due to no hardware serial, and avoiding boards whose analog resolution is less than 12 bits.
-Future project plans include ADS1115 integration to reduce the minimum Arduino requirements to merely hardware serial.
 Other boards having at least one analog input can be used with little modification.
 When selecting a board you'll use for this project, make sure it has a USB port or that you are otherwise are able to fashion serial communications.
-The output from the Arduino is formatted for input into the Arduino IDE serial plotter rather than the serial monitor.
+The output from the Arduino is formatted for input into the
+Arduino IDE serial plotter rather than the serial monitor.

 Periodic improvements are to be expected to this project.